 COLD, FLU OR COVID-19?Suffering from a cough, stuffy nose, and sore throat?
-You may be sick, but what exactly do you have?
+You know you’re sick, but what exactly do you have?
 Will it last only for a few days, or is it something more serious?
-With all the information circulating about COVID-19, you may be inclined to jump to a hasty conclusion about what your symptoms is easy.
-Here’s a useful guide that breaks down the differences between the flu, the common cold and COVID-19 to put things in perspective.
+With all the information circulating about COVID-19, you may be inclined to jump to a hasty conclusion about your symptoms.
+Here’s a useful guide that breaks down the differences between the common cold, the flu, and COVID-19, to help put things in perspective.

-The fluThe flu is also a viral infection, but it affects the entire respiratory system, including the nose, throat and lungs.
-The flu is caused by the influenza virus, and it is usually prevalent between the Fall and the Spring.
-That’s why Winter is often called the “flu season.”
+The fluThe flu is also a viral infection, but it affects the entire respiratory system, including the lungs.
+The flu is caused by the influenza virus, and it is usually prevalent between fall and spring.
+That’s why winter is often called “flu season.”
 Since the beginning of the pandemic and the introduction of health measures, the number of cases of the flu have dropped significantly and have tended to appear later than usual in the year.
 With the lifting of those measures, it is likely that flu cases will return to their usual cycle, notably due to the increase in travel.

 So similar, yet so different

-Since a cold, the flu and COVID-19 are all viral infections that affect the respiratory system, their symptoms can be similar.
-For example, cough, runny nose and sore throat are typical symptoms of both flu and cold.
+Since colds, the flu, and COVID-19 are all viral infections that affect the respiratory system, their symptoms can be similar.
+For example, a cough, fatigue, and sore throat can occur in all three infections.

 Cold & Flu

 Where the two diseases differ is in the severity of the symptoms.
-Although a cold is no walk in the park, the flu is downright miserable!
-A cold rarely makes you feel achy or feverish, and even so these symptoms will be much less severe than those associated with the flu.
+Although a cold is not much fun, the flu can leave you feeling downright miserable!
+A cold can cause aches and fever, but these symptoms will be much less severe than those associated with the flu.
 For example, flu fevers tend to come on faster and more intensely, often reaching 39 to 40 degrees Celsius.

-Also, the flu can affect your entire body, not just your respiratory system.
-Fatigue, headaches and severe aches and pain are very common among flu sufferers.
-Some are even affected by shaking chills.
+The flu can also affect your entire body, not just your respiratory system.
+Fatigue, headaches, and severe aches and pains are very common among flu sufferers.
+Some people will even experience intense chills.

-The Flu also lasts a lot longer than the common cold.
-You can usually expect to recover from your cold after a week, but a flu lasts for approximately 10 days, and even longer if complications arise.
+Flu symptoms last a lot longer than those caused by the common cold.
+You can usually expect to recover from a cold after a week, but the flu lasts for approximately 10 days, and even longer if complications arise.

 HOW TO TREAT YOUR COLD, FLU OR COVID-19 SYMPTOMS